-- 12.2 Three Rivers is well served by communication links.
-However, car ownership levels are high and car usage increasingly dominates patterns of movement in the District.
-Traffic levels in the District are forecast to grow by 15.6% by 2031 and there are existing local congestion problems.
-Increased congestion and car use could undermine the economic growth of the District and harm the quality of the environment and social well-being. - 12.3 An efficient, comprehensive and sustainable transport system is an essential element in supporting the District's economic competitiveness, meeting targets for reducing CO2 emissions and enabling the delivery of sustainable development.
-Promoting sustainable transport modes will help rebalance the focus to those modes that have lower emissions and contribute to creating a higher quality environment across the District. - 12.4 Hertfordshire County Council will produce a Growth and Transport Plan (GTP) for South West Hertfordshire, which aims to identify the transport interventions that will be needed to support and help facilitate sustainable development within the South West Hertfordshire area, including in Three Rivers - 12.5 While Three Rivers District is not responsible for the transport network, the location of new development may have a significant impact on transport and travel and the travel choices made. - 12.6 The Spatial Strategy seeks to direct development to the areas with greatest access to public transport, services and facilities, which should contribute to reducing the need to travel and journey lengths, and enable the use of public transport, walking and cycling as alternatives to the car. - 12.7 The Council is also working with Hertfordshire County Council, National Highways and other transport providers to provide a co-ordinated and enhanced transport system which improves connectivity and transport services to and between settlements within Three Rivers, to town centres in surrounding areas, and to London.
+- 12.3 An efficient, comprehensive and sustainable transport system is an essential element in supporting the District's economic competitiveness, meeting targets for reducing CO2 emissions and enabling the delivery of sustainable development.
+Promoting sustainable transport modes will help re-balance the focus to those modes that have lower emissions and contribute to creating a higher quality environment across the District. - 12.4 Hertfordshire County Council has produced a Growth and Transport Plan (GTP) for South West Hertfordshire, which identifyies some the transport interventions that will be needed to support and help facilitate sustainable development within the South West Hertfordshire area, including in Three Rivers. - 12.5 While Three Rivers District is not responsible for the transport network, the location of new development may have a significant impact on transport and travel and the travel choices made. - 12.6 The Spatial Strategy seeks to direct development to the areas with greatest access to public transport, services and facilities, which should contribute to reducing the need to travel and journey lengths, and enable the use of public transport, walking and cycling as alternatives to the car. - 12.7 The Council is also working with Hertfordshire County Council, National Highways and other transport providers to provide a co-ordinated and enhanced transport system which improves connectivity and transport services to and between settlements within Three Rivers, to town centres in surrounding areas, and to London.

-Preferred Policy Option 26 Sustainable Transport and Travel
+Preferred Policy Option 26 - Sustainable Transport and Travel

-New development must contribute to the delivery of an integrated, accessible and safe transport system, maximising the use of the sustainable transport modes of walking, cycling Deleted: attractive and suitable and the use of public transport.
-Particular regard shall be given to making appropriate connections to existing services and facilities that ensure the residents in the development can walk or cycle to those services and facilities both safely and easily.
-Development that maximises the use of public transport to the fullest use possible will be supported.
+New development must contribute to the delivery of an integrated, accessible and safe transport system, maximising the use of the sustainable transport modes of walking, cycling and the use of public transport including the provision of Mobi-Hubs where appropriate in line with the current version of the Local Transport Plan.